It is highly recommended to use GraphiQL when familiarizing yourself with the Routing API.

 GraphiQL is a simple UI for making queries.
 You can use it both to run queries and to explore the GraphQL schema.

-Note: All top level queries should have at least some description available and you can use the documentation explorer to familiarize yourself with the schema.
+Note: Queries, parameters, and fields should have at least some description available and you can use the documentation explorer to familiarize yourself with the schema.
 You can find more details about that under Reading schema docs.

-Using our hosted browser versions for the three available regions.
-The browser versions have the correct endpoints configured already.
+You can use our hosted GraphiQL browser versions for the four available regions.
+The browser versions have the correct endpoints configured.

 {